Application to the Summer School, Registration Fee, Scholarships

 Financial support will be given in priority to students who would not be able to attend the summer school without financial help or a registration fee waiver, despite having an excellent academic background and a previously demonstrated interest in machine learning or any related discipline.

-We particularly have in mind students registered in universities with limited means or students travelling from countries far away from Japan.
+We particularly have in mind students registered in universities with limited means, exceptional undergraduate students who are not affiliated to a laboratory and are therefore obliged to cover the cost of attendance all by themselves, or students traveling from countries far away from Japan.

 Please keep in mind that any request for support needs to be addressed and explained by your referee in the reference letter.

 We will first screen applicants based on academic background, regardless of their wish to receive support.
 Once the list of accepted applicants has been decided, we will allocate what amount we have by weighting it based on need.

 Financial support will be given to cover partially either or both the registration fee and accommodation costs.

 Citizens of 67 countries – including most European countries, North and South America as well as many Asian countries – are exempted from visa procedures and will receive directly a tourist short term visa (usually 90 days, sometimes less) upon arrival in Japan.
 Please refer to the Ministry of Foreign Affairs' official website for more information and make travel plans accordingly.